Haja El Hamdaouia

 Haja El Hamdaouia (الحاجة الحمداوية; 28 October 1930 – 5 April 2021) was a Moroccan singer and songwriter, known for singing Moroccan Chaabi and Aita.

 Biography

-El Hamdaouia was born in 28 October 1930 and grew up in Derb Sultan in Casablanca where she started singing from a young age.
+El Hamdaouia was born on 28 October 1930 and grew up in Derb Sultan in Casablanca where she started singing from a young age.
 She sang in front of the "patchwork" Orchestra.

 She started her career in the 1950s, performing the genre "El Aita al Marsaouia".
 This is one of the most popular styles of Moroccan traditional music.
 "El Aita" can be translated into "the call" or "the cry" in which performers sing about a particular cause.
-During the French protectorate, singers El Aita to beratee colonizers with the lyrics, calling on them to leave the country.
+During the French protectorate, singers of El Aita were popular for their lyrics, calling for the colonizers to leave the country.

 She performed at Salim Halali's cabaret in Maarif, Le Coq d'Or.